msupply-foundation/msupply_docs/content/mobile/order_and_receive/supplier_invoices.md

 +++

-Supplier Invoices will appear in your system automatically once they have been created by your Internal Supplier, either when the  [Supplying store processes your Supplier Requisition](/en:mobile:user_guide:ordering_and_receiving#supplying_store_processes_requisition), or if they **'push'** stock to your store and manually create a Customer Invoice (CI) in their store.
+Supplier Invoices will appear in your system automatically once they have been created by your Internal Supplier, either when the  [Supplying store processes your Supplier Requisition](/mobile/order_and_receive/ordering-and-receiving/#supplying-store-processes-requisition), or if they **'push'** stock to your store and manually create a Customer Invoice (CI) in their store.

 Only supplier invoices from **Internal Suppliers** (mSupply stores in your system) will appear automatically.
 If you are receiving stock from an **External Supplier** (not an mSupply store), then a **Supplier Invoice** will not automatically appear.
-You will need to create one - see [Create a new Supplier Invoice for an External Supplier](/en:mobile:user_guide:supplier_invoices#create_a_new_supplier_invoice_for_an_external_supplier).
+You will need to create one - see [Create a new Supplier Invoice for an External Supplier](/mobile/order_and_receive/supplier-invoices/#create-a-new-supplier-invoice-for-an-external-supplier).

 Let's go through each step of processing a **Supplier Invoice** from an **Internal Supplier**.

 ### Open Supplier Invoices

-Click on Supplier Invoices
+Click on Supplier Invoices.

 ![Custom invoices button on Navigator](/mobile/introduction/images/supplier_invoice.png)